-Rhabdomyosarcoma is a type of soft tissue sarcoma – a cancer that starts in muscles.
-It can occur in children or adults.
+Rhabdomyosarcoma is a type of soft tissue sarcoma.
+It starts in muscle cells and can occur in children and adults.
+A soft tissue sarcoma is a type of cancer.

 - embryonal rhabdomyosarcoma